 AI-powered solutions can also take basic product images and convert them into high-quality on-model imagery.
 Not only does this act as a product photoshoot alternative, but it also removes the need for post-production and editing.
 Automating on-model imagery helps cut most of the traditional retail photoshoot costs.
 It helps deliver shopper-ready e-commerce product imagery much faster than existing processes.

 2. A.I. for Grocery Retail

 NLP and Computer Vision can be used to capture and digitize product data by generating standard and derived product attributes.
 These attributes combined with shopper profiles are used to power personalized journeys for every shopper.
 Shopper lifestyle profiles can be built from every click dynamically, personalizing journeys in real-time.
-These lifestyle profiles are also used to power personalized marketing through offers, cart abandonment emails, and push notification.
+These lifestyle profiles are also used to power personalized marketing through offers, shopping cart abandonment emails, and push notification.